CobayaSampler/cobaya/docs/example.rst

    :language: yaml

 You can see the following *blocks* up there:

 - A ``likelihood`` block, listing the likelihood pdf's to be explored, here a gaussian with the mean and covariance stated.
 - A ``params`` block, stating the parameters that are going to be explored (or derived), their ``prior``, the the Latex label that will be used in the plots, the reference (``ref``) starting point for the chains (optional), and the initial spread of the MCMC covariance matrix ``proposal``.
-- A ``sampler`` block stating that we will use the ``mcmc`` sampler to explore the prior+likelihood described above, stating the maximum number of samples used, how many initial samples to ignore, and that we will sequentially refine our initiall guess for a covariance matrix.
+- A ``sampler`` block stating that we will use the ``mcmc`` sampler to explore the prior+likelihood described above, stating the maximum number of samples used, how many initial samples to ignore, and that we will sequentially refine our initial guess for a covariance matrix.
 - An ``output`` prefix, indicating where the products will be written and a prefix for their name.

 To run this example, save the text above in a file called ``gaussian.yaml`` in a folder of your choice, and do